Bolwarra Heights

 Bolwarra Heights features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 87.1% of all households, including 50.0% couples with children, 26.8% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 12.9%, with lone person households at 11.3% and group households comprising 1.5%.
-The median household size is 3.1 people, which is larger than the Rest of NSW average of 2.4.
+Family households account for 87.1% of all households, including 50.0% couples with children, 26.8% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 12.9%, with lone person households at 11.3% and group households comprising 1.5%.
+The median household size is 3.1 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households